iansan5653/vscode-format-python-docstrings/README.md

-# format-python-docstrings README
+# Python Docstring Formatter Extension

 Simple extension that implements [`docformatter`](https://pypi.org/project/docformatter/) as a native VSCode formatter.
+The formatter uses PEP 257 as a guide.

 ## Features